Rita Gluzman: Murder of Yakov Gluzman

-By 1996, Yakov was an accomplished cancer researcher and co-owned a computer company, ECI Technologies, with Rita.
+By 1996, Yakov was an accomplished cancer researcher and co-owned a electroplating company, E.C.I.
+Technology, with Rita.
 However, that year, Yakov filed for divorce; he claimed that Rita was abusive and spent too much money, while Rita asserted that Yakov was having an extramarital affair with a woman in Israel.
-Federal agents later asserted that Rita went to Israel to collect photos of Yakov with another woman, then used the photos and illegal phone taps to blackmail him.
-Police asserted that Rita feared a costly divorce and giving up control of ECI.
+Federal agents later asserted that Rita went to Israel to collect photos of Yakov with another woman, then used the photos to blackmail him.
+She also illegally phonetapped him.
+Police asserted that Rita feared a costly divorce and giving up control of the company.

 Yakov was murdered on April 6, 1996 in his home in Rockland County, New York.
 He was stabbed and struck with an axe, and his body was chopped into pieces with a hacksaw.
 Rita's cousin, Vladimir Zelenin, was charged with conspiracy to commit murder after police found him preparing to throw ten garbage bags containing Yakov's body parts into the Passaic River.
 Zelenin was also covered in Yakov's blood.

 Gluzman went missing for six days after her husband's death, until she was found by police on Long Island and arrested on April 12.
 She was found breaking into a guest cabin owned by Yakov's former employer.
 Gluzman's car had a stolen license plate, and a passport and travel books for Switzerland and Australia were found inside.

 Gluzman, who had been living away from her husband in Upper Saddle River, New Jersey, was charged with violating the Violence Against Women Act, which criminalizes crossing state lines while intending to injure or intimidate a spouse or partner.
 She was the first woman to be charged under this law, and the first individual to be charged for murder under the law.
 Federal charges were allegedly brought because there was a lack of physical evidence to corroborate the witness account of Zelenin, who turned against Gluzman.